 Final Salary Pension Lump Sum

-The rules around Final Salary Pensions (Defined Benefit Pensions) are a bit different.
+The rules around Final Salary Pensions (Defined Benefit Pensions) are slightly different.
 Your scheme trustees set the rules about when and how much cash you can access from your pension as a lump sum.
 So you’ll need to check with your pension scheme directly.

 If you don’t automatically get a cash lump sum from your pension, it may be possible to swap some of your future pension for a lump sum now.
-This is called commutation and the amount you will have to swap is known as the commutation factor, which is decided by your pension scheme administrators.
+This is called commutation and the amount you will have to swap is known as the commutation factor, which your pension scheme administrators decide.

 Need advice about your Pension Lump Sum?